What is a chemical peel?

 May chemical peels help deeper wrinkles?

-Deeper and more severe photoaging changes are better treated with either a deeper peeling agent like, Laser Fractional Resurfacing procedures.
+Deeper and more severe photo-aging changes are better treated with a deeper peeling agent like laser fractional resurfacing procedures.

 Glycolic acid peels are generally preceded by two to three weeks of rejuvenating skin care products that are applied at home.
-The area to be peeled is cleansed and degreased and the appropriate concentration of glycolic acid applied and left on the skin for about 2 1/2 minutes before the acid is neutralized.
+The area to be peeled is cleansed and decreased and the appropriate concentration of glycolic acid applied and left on the skin for about 2 1/2 minutes before the acid is neutralized.
 A tingling to moderate burning sensation is expected but disappears when the peel is completed.
 Generally, a slight redness appears after the glycolic peel treatment that lasts hours to a day with a little extra dryness over the same period.
 It is almost always possible to return to work the same or certainly the next day.
 After 24 hours the home use of rejuvenating skin care products is resumed.
 This is a rejuvenation procedure that stimulates natural healing processes.
 A minimum of 4 peels is recommended at two-week intervals followed by maintenance peels at 4-month intervals.
 Daily sunscreen use is recommended, and specific types may be recommended.